 Please note: Students not enrolled at UGA are NOT eligible to join a fraternity at UGA or participate in any events or activities related to new member education.
-Only current UGA students attending classes in the spring are eligible.
+Only current UGA students attending classes for the Fall 2019 Semester are eligible.

 The Interfraternity Council is a self-governing body representing the 26 member fraternities at the University of Georgia.
 Consisting of two members and the president of each fraternity, the IFC strives to promote excellence in all aspects of fraternity life and academic pursuits.